ADHD | Inner Space Psychological Services

 Defining ADHD

 Life is a balancing act for any adult.
-However, if you find yourself constantly late, disorganized, forgetful, and overwhelmed by your responsibilities, you may have ADHD or ADD.
+However, if you find yourself constantly late, disorganized, forgetful, and overwhelmed by your responsibilities, you may have ADHD

 With education, support, and a little creativity, you can learn to manage the symptoms of adult ADHD – even turning some of your weaknesses into strengths.